Domestic Industry

 Integrated steel producers

 The Indian coke industry is dominated by the integrated steel plants (ISPs).
 These units possess captive coking facilities.
-The production of coke by the ISPs is estimated at around 13.70 million tonnes (FY 2007-08).
+The production of coke by the ISPs is estimated at around 19 million tonnes (2013-14).
 Coke produced by these units is a blend of imported coal and indigenous varieties; hence, the coke quality differs with each producer and cannot be sold in the open market in large quantities.

 Secondary steel sector (Mini Blast Furnaces)

-There are currently more than 20 pig iron producing units (mini-blast furnace route).
-These units need an annual 9.74 million tonnes of coke for their operations.
-Presently, only a few companies possess captive coke manufacturing facilities while the other units rely largely on imported Chinese coke.
+There are currently more than 25 pig iron producing units (mini-blast furnace route).
+These units need an annual around 10 million tonnes of coke for their operations.
+Presently, only a few companies possess captive coke manufacturing facilities while the other units rely largely on imported coke.

 Foundries, chemical units

-• Cumulative demand by the foundries is estimated at around 3 million tonnes per annum.
+Cumulative demand by the foundries and soda ash is estimated at around 4-5 million tonnes per annum

 Chemical/zinc units

-• Gross annual demand estimated at around 2 million tonnes.
+Gross annual demand estimated at around 1-2 million tonnes

-The demand and production of coke in India for 2008 is:
+The demand and production trend of coke in India is:

 Demand